hpi-www-midl-text-localization/text-localization-agent/README.md

     $ export CUDA_PATH=/usr/local/cuda
     $ export LD_LIBRARY_PATH=$CUDA_PATH/lib64:$LD_LIBRARY_PATH
     ```
-* To download the ResNet-152 caffemodel (it isn't downloaded automatically) see [link](https://onedrive.live.com/?authkey=%21AAFW2-FVoxeVRck&id=4006CBB8476FF777%2117887&cid=4006CBB8476FF777) and save it where necessary (an error will tell you where if you try to create a TextLocEnv).
 * Start training!

 These instructions are for starting from scratch, for example if there is already a suitable virtual environment you